SeisSol/SeisSol/Documentation/tpv12.rst

    :width: 9.00000cm

    Diagram of a 60-degree dipping fault in Gmsh.
-The surrouding box is 500 km long and 500 km wide and 50 km hight.
+The surrouding box is 500 km long and 500 km wide and 50 km high.
 The fault cuts through the free surface.

-The geometry and mesh generation process is similar as TPV5.
-The planar-fault geometry is build with Gmsh (Figure [fig:tpv12geo]).
+The geometry and mesh generation process is similar to TPV5.
+The planar-fault geometry is built with Gmsh (Figure [fig:tpv12geo]).
 All the files that are needed for the simulation are provided in .

 Nucleation